trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Certinia.md

 Go to Projects > [project name] > Project Attributes and check Allow Expense Without Assignment.

 ## ExpensiError FF0091: Bad Field Name — [field] is invalid for [object]
-This means the field in question is not accessible to the user profile in Certinia for the user whose credentials were used to make the connection within Expensify.
+This means the field in question is not accessible to the user profile in Certinia for the user whose credentials were used to make the connection within Ieatta.

 To correct this:
 * Go to Setup > Build > expand Create > Object within Certinia